mschertenleib/mobile_robotics_project/README.md

 # mobile_robotics_project

-The project for the course of Basics of mobile robotics
+The project for the course of Basics of Mobile Robotics